There was an error with your log in

 Let’s give this one six stars!

 NZ has been on our bucket list and so we booked these folks to show us around.
 We were traveling with another couple.
-We chose the Uncut Tour as we wanted to see both islands.
+We chose this Tour as we wanted to see both islands.
 Their itinerary, reviews, and price helped make the choice for us.
 We could not have been more pleased with this outfit.
 Our guides were fantastic, accommodations and meals were all great, and they delivered on the hikes…..absolutely stunning landscapes at every turn.
 One of the owners and a photographer were with us for a few days and this turned out to be an added bonus as Anne and James were delightful to travel with and were always attentive to our needs.
 Several of the hikes were a bit difficult but were described well so no one was surprised.
 Easier options were always available.
 Justin, John, and Eva (aka mom), were some of the best guides we have ever had.
 They were all super knowledgeable about all aspects of the locations we visited and each had their own style of sharing that information.
 We found them all to be quite engaging and felt quite safe in their care.
 We have taken numerous small group tours over the years.
 This was our first with these folks and they exceeded our expectations.
-If we are ever fortunate enough to go back, I would for sure rebook with Hiking New Zealand.
+If we are ever fortunate enough to go back, I would for sure rebook with them.
 Thanks guys for a wonderful vacation!!

 c